 • Bring glass on site.
 Security will search for and dispose of any glass at the entrance.

-• Bring pets other than guide dogs.
+• Bring pets other than assistance dogs.

 • Make open fires or barbecues (camping stoves used away from tents are fine).